clerk/javascript/packages/backend/README.md

 // These functions should be used by framework-specific libraries, such as @clerk/nextjs or @clerk/remix.

-// Compute the authentication state given the request parameters. clerk.authState(options);
+// Compute the authentication state given the request parameters. clerk.authenticateRequest(options);

-// Build debug payload of the auth state. clerk.debugAuthState(authState);
+// Build debug payload of the request state. clerk.debugRequestState(requestState);

 // Load clerk interstitial from this package clerk.localInterstitial(options);